Have questions? We're here.

 Day 2: Embarkation

-The untamed Osa Peninsula is considered by National Geographic to be ‘one of the most biologically intense places on earth’.
-Hike the trails at Rio Claro Wildlife Refuge, a sanctuary that encompasses 500 hectares of tropical rainforests, making it one of the most important natural preserves in Central America.
-Rio Claro is one of the last refuges for pumas, ocelot, jaguarundis, tapirs, white-lipped peccaries and a host of other rainforest animals.
-The high plateau forests, with trees towering over 43 m (140 ft), supports hundreds of species of ferns, bromeliads and orchids, and creates a biological corridor between palm swamps and mangroves.
+National Geographic considers the untamed Osa Peninsula 'one of the most biologically intense places on Earth.'
+You plan to hike the trails at Rio Claro Wildlife Refuge, a sanctuary that encompasses 500 hectares of tropical rainforests, making it one of Central America's most important natural preserves.
+Rio Claro is one of the last refuges for pumas, ocelots, jaguarundis, tapirs, white-lipped peccaries, and other rainforest animals.
+The high plateau forests, with trees towering over 43 m (140 ft), support hundreds of species of ferns, bromeliads, and orchids and create a biological corridor between palm swamps and mangroves.
 It is an extension of Corcovado National Park, the country's largest and one of the most remote parks in Costa Rica.

 Day 6: Gulfo Dulce